ziqinyeow/agno/README.md

 ## What is Agno?

-[Agno](https://docs.agno.com) is a lightweight, high-performance library for building Agents.
+[Agno](https://docs.agno.com) is a full-stack framework for building Multi-Agent Systems with memory, knowledge and reasoning.

-It helps you progressively build the 5 levels of Agentic Systems:
+Use Agno to build the 5 levels of Agentic Systems:
 - Level 1: Agents with tools and instructions.
 - Level 2: Agents with knowledge and storage.
 - Level 3: Agents with memory and reasoning.
-- Level 4: Teams of Agents with collaboration and coordination.
+- Level 4: Agent Teams that can reason and collaborate.
 - Level 5: Agentic Workflows with state and determinism.

-Here's a Investment Research Agent that analyzes stocks, reasoning through each step:
+Example: Level 1 Reasoning Agent that uses the YFinance API to answer questions:

 ```python reasoning_finance_agent.py
 from agno.agent import Agent